An introduction to Dexcom CGM

 Unlike fingerpricks that give a number for a single point in time, CGM provides dynamic glucose information by showing you, every 5 minutes, where your glucose is, where it’s going and how fast it’s getting there.

-With CGM, a small sensor inserted beneath your skin transmits glucose readings to either your Dexcom G5® Mobile System or your Animas® Vibe® Insulin Pump that’s integrated with Dexcom G4 PLATINUM every 5 minutes.
+With CGM, a small sensor inserted beneath your skin transmits glucose readings to the Dexcom G5 Mobile System.
 You can see if your glucose is going up or going down and how fast it’s getting there and also view your trends across various blocks of time.†

 About the sensor.